dixsonhuie/dih-k8s-training-labs/lab-wangw-k8s/README.md

    ```
    Repeat steps 3-6.

-8. Review and understand the the wangw configuration in the west-space code
+8. Review and understand the wangw configuration in the west-space code
-   the space code

    ```
    cd ~/deployments
    ```